 I did spend more money again later on, buying another more modern video recorder.
 Recorders with the VHS format were released just a year later, in October 1976, by JVC.

 The VHS units had many more useful features than Sony had put in the first Betamax.
 VHS VCR's had tape cartridges that recorded up to six hours, and they were much less expensive.

-Sure, the Beta Technology was the better of the two.
-But VHS took over the market, just as cassette tapes won over eight-track tapes.
+Sure, the Beta Technology was the better of the two, but VHS took over the market.
+You might recall that cassette tapes won over eight-track tapes in the same way.
 Remember those?

 Anyway, that’s all beside the point.
 My Betamax did put me in my Happy Place.